Azure-Samples/digital-twins-iothub-integration/README.md

 # Azure Digital Twin and IoT Hub provisioning integration sample

+> [!WARNING]
+> This sample is now archived and no longer being updated.

 This is a sample project to show possible patterns for the automatic integration of the new Azure Digital Twins and IoT Hub.
 The following scenarios are implemented:

 * An Azure Device Provisioning Service (DPS) custom allocation Azure Function to look up details for a device in Azure Digital Twins and inform the provisioning process.